Applications for the 2025-2026 CART programs are now closed.

 Most CART fellows have no prior exhibition curation experience.
 We look for applicants who are interested in curating an exhibition for a public audience.
 The fellow will be working closely with Special Collections & Archives staff throughout the year and especially during the Spring, and staff will facilitate the curation process.

-Yes, starting in 2023-2024 the CART fellowship will cover in-state tuition, fees, and health insurance, as well as a $25,000 stipend ($8,333 per quarter) for the fellow.
-The fellowship award is funded similar to that of a teaching assistantship for the academic year and is subject to increase to match TA raises.
+Yes, starting in 2025-2026 the CART fellowship will cover in-state tuition, fees, and health insurance, as well as a $33,999 annual stipend ($11,333 per academic quarter) for the fellow.
+The fellowship award is funded similar to that of a teaching assistantship for the academic year and is subject to increase to match current TA rates.

 Yes.
 You need to be currently enrolled in at least five units as a graduate student at UCSC in order to participate in the CART fellowship, be in good academic standing, and in normative time to your degree progress.